mikalhart/Glowing-Puck-Network/ReadMe.md

 It's a beautiful way for us to commemorate the wedding and keep its memory fresh and alive.
 It's how we'll reach out and say, "we remember you, and we remember this day!"

-## One Final Surprise: Special Anniversary Glow
+## One Final Surprise

 There is one more surprise in store.
-Every year on the date of the wedding anniversary, all the Pucks perform a special anniversary Glow that lasts the entire day.
+Every year on the date of the wedding anniversary, the Pucks all perform a special celebration Glow that lasts the entire day.

 ## Theory of Operation

 ### At the Dinner

 The Pucks are built to operate in two different modes.
-As table ornaments, they are mostly asleep/inert, running off battery power and invisibly awakening every minute or so to check for special messages.
+As table ornaments, they are mostly asleep/inert, running off battery power and invisibly awakening every minute to check for special instructions.

 At the predetermined time, the speaker (or someone in the audience) quietly enables a special 2.4GHz "Hot Spot" on her smartphone.
 This is the signal to begin.
-When the Pucks next wake from sleep and detect WiFi SSID **wedding-fireworks**, they know to begin the spectacular Glow.
+When the Pucks detect the new WiFi SSID **wedding-fireworks**, they know to begin the spectacular celebration Glow.

 The Pucks Glow for as long as that special WiFi SSID is enabled.
 Once it disappears, they resume their semi-dormant state.